benjamesian/courses/React-The_Complete_Guide/journal.md

 - inline styles allow for scoping styles to a component
 	- use html style attribute
 	- popular as there is less code repetition (which makes inline styling unpleasant in HTML)

+## ![section][section-icon] Section 4: Working with Lists and Conditionals

+53: ternary operator can be used in JSX sections wrapped in `{}` to conditionally show content.  `null` in JSX renders nothing

+54: JSX can be stored in variables in the render method and later used in the returned JSX.
+This helps keep the returned JSX clean and makes it easier to see logic used in generating parts of the JSX.
+For example, sections of JSX that are conditionally rendered are typically handled this way.

+59: Using key property on lists of JSX allows React to avoid having to re-render the entire list if only one element changes!
+- list index is a bad key, key should be something unique to the list element that will not change
+	- list index is still better than no key

+### ![recap][recap-icon] S4 Recap

+- unlike angular and vue, React is a just a library and relies on pure JS features over directives provided by a framework
+- be careful to never directly modify state (pay close attention to references)

 [//]: # "logos used"